-I have just talked to my friend about her son.
+I have just talked to my friend about her millennial son.
 Anton is a junior and doing well.
-He has been accepted for his second internship for a top tech company.
-It’s very likely that after graduation, he will be selected for Silicon Valley for the 100K+ job.
+He has been accepted for his second internship at a top tech company.
+It’s very likely that after graduation, he will be selected for Silicon Valley in a 100K+ job.

-However, this boy is reluctant to leave college.
-Why?
-He knows that he would be ok with fitting the job, but he is not sure whether he would be ok with fitting everything-else-but job.
-And he doesn’t want to be defined with his job.
-The question is — who Anton is based on his generational profile?
+However, this boy is reluctant to leave college but why?
+He knows that he would be ok fitting the job, but he is not sure whether he would be ok with fitting everything else but the job.
+He doesn’t want to be defined by his job.
+The question is who is Anton based on his generational profile?

-I am from Generation X, so my generation was born from mid-1960s to 1980.
+I am from Generation X, so my generation was born from the mid-1960s to 1980.
 If you are from my generation, you know that we are known as balanced, skeptical or even cynical, focused, goal-oriented, individualistic, achievers, and mostly clear with our identities.
-Gen Z (the next one after Millennials), called us “the “Karen generation,” as in Karen, the middle-aged white mom who is always asking for the manager and wondering why kids are so obsessed with their identities (2019).
-It’s funny, kind of right, but it’s not the point.
+Gen Z, the next generation after Millennials, called us “the ‘Karen’ generation,” as in Karen, the middle-aged white mom who is always asking for the manager and wondering why kids are so obsessed with their identities.”
+(Strapagiel, 2019) It’s funny, but that’s not the point.

-The point is that we, Gen X people (again, born between mid-1960 to 1980), were and still are expected to be clearly defined to be reliable and identifiable, otherwise, it’s confusing for other Gen X. And the criteria used for such an identification are very straightforward: male or female, profession, married or nor married or divorced, is originally from, has graduated from, lives in a house or not yet, and in which part of the city.
-I found that this is especially true to the United States.
-When I moved to the US, I was surprised (and annoyed) how obsessed the people I met were to “classify” me into boxes of “where are you from?”, “what do you do?”, “how many kids do you have?”
-It seemed that couldn’t communicate clearly until they classified me.
-One of my them was clearly frustrated when I kept answering that I was from the United States, honestly referring to all the states where I lived, while my accent was obviously foreign.
+The point is that we Gen X people, born between the mid-1960 to 1980, were and still are expected to be clearly defined to be reliable and identifiable, otherwise, it’s confusing for other Gen X. The criteria used for such an identification are very straightforward: male or female, profession, married or not married or divorced, is originally from, has graduated from, lives in a house or not yet, and in which part of the city.
+I found that this is especially true in the United States.
+When I moved to the U.S., I was surprised (and annoyed) by how obsessed the people I met were to “classify” me into boxes of “Where are you from?”, “What do you do?”, “How many kids do you have?”
+It seemed that they couldn’t communicate clearly until they classified me.
+One of them was clearly frustrated when I kept answering that I was from the United States, honestly referring to all the states where I lived, while my accent was obviously foreign.

-No wonder that Gen Xs become frustrated with the next generations because they are “obsessed with their identities.”
+No wonder why Gen Xs become frustrated with the next generations because they are “obsessed with their identities.”
 Gen Xs are not obsessed.
 They are clearly defined.
-And they want others to be defined.
+And they want others to be defined as well.

 Millennials (1980s-late 1990s) and Gen Z (2000 – current) are different.
 I work with Millennials (my undergrad seniors and my master’s students).
 I am in love with Millennials, and I enjoy learning from them.
-I have just started to work with Gen Zs (my freshmen students), and I am intrigued by them.
-What I have learned so far is that both these generations refuse to be clearly identified.
-They refused to be defined with obvious dimension [race — why?, age — dda, education — working on this, politics – none of your business, personal life — none of your business, profession — thinking about it, a hobby – oh, let’s talk about it].
+I have just started to work with Gen Z (my freshmen students), and I am intrigued by them.
+What I have learned so far is that both of these generations refuse to be clearly identified.
+They refused to be defined with obvious dimension [“race — why? age — don’t ask, education — working on this, politics – none of your business, personal life — none of your business, profession — thinking about it, a hobby – oh, let’s talk about it”].

 Millennials know that they differ from Gen X. They want to differentiate from other Millennials.
 They want to be interesting and special.
 They want to be a boutique.
-That is why colleges’ doable-triple degrees are so popular now.
+That is why colleges’ dual-triple degrees are so popular now.
 But the jobs that Millennials can get after graduation are still, too often, one-dimensional.
-[Yep, it’s us, Gen X, designed these jobs, sometimes with help with Baby Boomers.
-So, the jobs are straightforward, simple and reliable as they should be… for Gen X and Baby Boomers].
+[Yep, it’s us, Gen X, who designed these jobs, sometimes with the help of Baby Boomers.
+So, the jobs are straightforward, simple, and reliable as they should be… for Gen X and Baby Boomers].

 Millennials then feel trapped: they have invested so much in their multiple degrees and diverse interests, but nobody wants to pay for that uniqueness.
-If they pick the job for the money’s sake, they don’t belong really there as the job fits only one of their dimensions.
+If they pick a job for the money’s sake, they don’t really belong there as the job fits only one of their dimensions.
 They change jobs in the search of the one that fits THEM in their uniqueness.
-What do Gen Z do?
+What does Gen Z do?
 They trash “Gen X Karens who designed those jobs”, but they are still too young to really care.

 Everything else will follow.